ColorlibHQ/colorlib-404-customizer/readme.txt

 == Description ==

-Colorlib Coming soon is a free WordPress plugin that allows you to create coming soon page qucikly via Live Customizer.
+Colorlib 404 Customizer is a free WordPress plugin that allows you to create 404 page qucikly via Live Customizer.

-Easily work on your site while the plugin takes care of collecting your vistiors' email.

 <h4>Features</h4>